dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 })
 ```

 ## Batch Insert
 The method `Table.insert(seq)` inserts a sequence of records.
-In this case, entire sequence of records is inserted in a single transacation: if a single records fails to insert, the entire sequence fails.
+In this case, the entire sequence of records is inserted in a single transaction: if a single record fails to insert, the entire sequence fails.
 This makes the `insert` operator atomic.

 Example: